hbsmith/TerraformingAgents/README.md

 - To reset, double click the rest button (single click is insufficient)

 - Hit run once to start running.
-Hit run again to stop running.
+Hit run again to stop running

 - Press enter to exit